PyGreSQL/PyGreSQL/docs/about.rst

 It embeds the PostgreSQL query library to allow easy use of the powerful PostgreSQL features from a Python script.

-PyGreSQL is developed and tested on a NetBSD system, but it should also run on most other platforms where PostgreSQL and Python is running.
+PyGreSQL is developed and tested on a NetBSD system, but it also runs on most other platforms where PostgreSQL and Python is running.
 It is based on the PyGres95 code written by Pascal Andre (andre@chimay.via.ecp.fr).
 D'Arcy (darcy@druid.net) renamed it to PyGreSQL starting with version 2.0 and serves as the "BDFL" of PyGreSQL.

-The current version PyGreSQL 4.2 needs PostgreSQL 8.3 and Python 2.5 or above.
+The current version PyGreSQL 4.2 needs PostgreSQL 8.3 or newer and Python 2.5 to 2.7.
+If you are using Python 3.x, you will need PyGreSQL 5.0 or newer.